kobesar/kobesar.github.io/docs/about.md

 permalink: /about/
 ---

+Hello!
 My name is Kobe Sarausad and I am currently an undergraduate student at the University of Washington.
-I am interested in studying in Statistics/Data Science.
+I enjoy playing with data in my free time, using programs such as: rstudio, tableau, vscode, and etc...
+I am able to program in Java, Python, and R.